RenePisani62/recon-automation-lite/README.md

 This project is intended for educational and authorised security testing purposes only.

 No real targets, credentials, or sensitive data are included.
 The pipeline demonstrated here is a sanitised version of a larger private workflow.

+# Update 16/05/2026
+-> Increased port reconnaissance by including more ports.